eddyystop/joi-errors-for-forms/README.md

 [Joi](https://github.com/hapijs/joi) is an enterprise strength schema validator and sanitizer developed by Walmart.
-Its error reporting however have to be converted for use with web/mobile form handlers.
+Its error reporting however usually has to be reformatted for use with web/mobile forms.

-This package converts Joi errors to the commonly used { name1: text, name2: text } format.
+This package converts Joi errors to the commonly used { name1: text, name2: text } format used by web/mobile form UI packages.

 It also allows you to replace selected messages based on string or regex comparisions.
 After all `"name" with value "j" fails to match the required pattern: /^[\\sa-zA-Z0-9]{5,30}$/'`